GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ## Set up Cloud Dataflow

-To use Dataflow, enable the Cloud Dataflow APIs and open Cloud Shell.
+To use Cloud Dataflow, enable the Cloud Dataflow APIs and open Cloud Shell.

 ### Enable Cloud APIs